jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Introduction/Restrictions.md

 ## Restraint of Upgrade and Degradation
 - Basic protection and service bandwidth: can only be upgraded and cannot be degraded.
-- ISP Line: You can only upgrade the single to multiple ISP lines, such as upgrading China Telecom to Telecom + Unicom.
+- ISP Line: You can only upgrade the single to multiple ISP lines, such as upgrading China Telecom to Telecom+Unicom.
 It cannot be degraded.

 ## Refund Restraint
 After the purchase is completed, no matter whether there is attack or not, there will be charges.
 It is non-refundable.